magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 1. the `<script type="text/babel" src="scripts/example.js"></script>`
    `script` tag loading the `example.js` file we just coded.

-The JSX code contained in the `example.js` file can't be interpreter as is by all browsers on the market, because it uses `ECMAScript 6`, AKA ECMAScript 2015 and ES6.
+The code contained in the `example.js` file can't be interpreter as is by all browsers on the market, because it uses `ECMAScript 6`, AKA ECMAScript 2015 and ES6.
 But we don't care about it.
 Just note that it needs to be passed through the
 [`babel transpiler`](https://babeljs.io/) (i.e. a source to source compiler) to be transpiled as ES5, which is supported by almost any browser out there.